 Wearable health technology has evolved significantly since the launch of tracking sensors, which were dominated by Fitbit before smartwatches began to command the market.
 Fitness trackers evolved with the addition of sensors to track heart-rates, temperature, sleep, menstrual cycles and other health information.
 However, the broader appeal of smartwatches – which can make payments, access social media, open maps and track health – has overtaken the focused fitness trackers.

-Want to learn more about the dating app industry?
+Want to learn more about the health & fitness app industry?
 In our Health & Fitness App report, we cover financials, usage, downloads, and demographics by age and gender, alongside market share, engagement, and benchmarks.

 Top Health Apps